 No event is complete without good photographers to capture the moments of celebration and success.
-Whether you are an event manager creating a portfolio of your best projects or whether you are a freelance/volunteer or full-time event photographer, you will need a contract template to officially document your commissions.
-It is often the contract that separates the amateurs from the pros.
-You may also see Contract Samples.
+Whether you are an event manager creating a portfolio of your best projects or whether you are a freelance/volunteer or full-time event photographer, you will need a simple contract template to officially document your commissions.
+It is often the contract sample that separates the amateurs from the pros.
+You may also see photography templates.

 Not sure where to start?
 This list of free contract samples collected from around the web will be an invaluable reference when drafting your own professional photography contracts for a variety of events.

 Photographers are often commissioned to work in a wide range of special occasions and in many different settings.
 Some of these moments are commonplace across all places and cultures.
 If you are good at it, it is possible to build a reputation as a photographer specializing in these affairs.

 These special events include but are not limited to

 You could even be hired for a family portrait photo shoot or take photographs of merchandise for a company sales pamphlet.

 If you are an all-purpose dabbler suited for any occasion or whether you have a foot in a particular sphere, you can find an Event Contract sample in this list to suit your needs.
 A Commercial Photography Contract will be your best bet for official, paying commissions, while the general contracts will cover all the necessary details to get you started.